-The International Atomic Energy Agency (IAEA) has produced guidance for operators to assess the potential doses to persons in the vicinity of a Type-A package which has been involved in a severe transport accident1.
+The International Atomic Energy Agency (IAEA) has produced guidance for operators to assess the potential doses to persons in the vicinity of a Type-A package which has been involved in a severe transport accident.
 The guidance uses the 'Q' system to determine the quantity ('Q') of radioactive material that should be permitted in Type-A packages and also considered the exposure routes that could lead to a radiation dose.
 The five potential exposure routes used in the calculations are:

-- Q_A: Gamma radiation dose
+- QA: Gamma radiation dose

-- Q_B: Beta radiation dose
+- QB: Beta radiation dose

-- Q_C: Inhalation dose
+- Qc: Inhalation dose

-- Q_D: skin and ingestion dose from contamination
+- QD: skin and ingestion dose from contamination

-- Q_E: submersion dose due to gaseous isotopes
+- QE: submersion dose due to gaseous isotopes

-Table 3 below lists some radionuclides that may be transported by the University and the activity of those radionuclides which would give rise to an approximate dose of 1mSv from an accident situation.
+However, more recent ONR Radiation Risk Assessment guidance uses a simpler estimate of when a radiation emergency is possible (1/50th of the A2 value).
+Table 3 below lists some radionuclides that may be transported by the University as well as the 1/50th A2 relevant activity of those radionuclides which could give rise to an approximate dose of 1mSv from an accident situation.